screwdriver-cd/guide/docs/user-guide/FAQ.md

 ![Latest SHA](./assets/latest-sha.png)

 ## Why do I get `Pipeline does not have admin, unable to start job.` message?
-If pipeline does not have any active admin, scheduled job such as periodic build will fail.
-Screwdriver sends this message to slack/email upon job scheduling failure if slack/email settings was set for the job.
+If a pipeline does not have any active admin, scheduled jobs such as periodic builds will fail.
+Screwdriver sends this message to Slack/email upon job scheduling failure if Slack/email settings was set for the job.

 To resolve this issue, simply sync the pipeline in the Options menu.